 Hawaii business owners can compare quotes and purchase a policy from private insurance companies.
 (Insureon offers this service with its online insurance marketplace.)
 If they’re unable to qualify, they can buy it from the Hawaii Employers’ Mutual Insurance Company (HEMIC), the state’s workers’ compensation insurer of last resort.

 Eligible employers can also choose to self-insure their workers’ compensation claims.
-This means they’ll cover their own workers’ comp medical and rehabilitation expenses rather than submit them to an insurance company.
+This means they’ll cover their own workers’ comp medical and rehabilitation expenses rather than submit them to an insurance carrier.

-If an employer violates Hawaii’s workers’ compensation law, it will be liable for fines and penalties of up to $100 per employee per day.
+If an employer violates the Hawaii workers’ compensation law, it will be liable for fines and penalties of up to $100 per employee per day.
 Companies that fail to provide workers’ comp protection also leave themselves open to employee lawsuits to recover benefits that should have been paid.

 If an employee dies as a result of a work-related injury or illness, surviving dependents are eligible to receive death benefits.